tellor-io/UsingTellorDemo/README.md

 <b>The Tellor oracle</b> is a decentralized oracle.
 It provides an option for contracts to interact securely with and obtain data from off-chain.

 This project demonstrates a basic Tellor use case.
 It pairs with a walkthrough for reading the BTC/USD feed with Tellor...it can be applied to any EVM-compatible chain!
-This repo uses Tellor by using Ethers.js, Waffle, and Hardhat.

 For more in-depth information about Tellor, check out our [documentation](https://docs.tellor.io/tellor/).

 Quick references are included below:

 # Implement Tellor into your project
 This repo already includes the [usingTellor](https://github.com/tellor-io/usingtellor) package.
+You can follow along with [this video tutorial](https://www.youtube.com/watch?v=CBU3hOb-xHM&t=1s) to learn how to complete the setBtcPrice function and read the btc price from tellor.

 ## How to use
 #### 1. Clone project and install dependencies